Investing in your 50s: 6 strategies to protect your growth

 Saxo Group

-This decade can often bring competing priorities: supporting children, caring for ageing parents, paying down the mortgage, and planning for life after work.
-So make sure to check the essentials: a clear view of your net worth, an emergency buffer, manageable debt, and the right insurance.
-From there, invest with a structure that matches your timeframe and income needs, so short-term market moves don’t derail long-term plans.
+This decade can bring competing priorities, such as supporting children, caring for ageing parents, paying down debt and planning for life after work.
+That’s why it may help to review the essentials: net worth, emergency savings, debt, insurance and expected retirement income.
+From there, you may consider a structure that aligns with your timeframe and income needs, while recognising that market moves can still affect your retirement plans.

 Financial checkpoints for your 50s